MeltanoLabs/target-chromadb/README.md

-# target-chroma
+# target-chromadb

-`target-chroma` is a Singer target for Chroma.
+`target-chromadb` is a Singer target for Chroma.

 Build with the [Meltano Target SDK](https://sdk.meltano.com).